Census in the United Kingdom: Scotland

 National censuses in Scotland have been taken on the same dates as those in England and Wales, but with differing legislation, governorship and archiving arrangements.
 The 2001 census was the first to be taken under full domestic control, while all preceding censuses since 1861 had been under the control of the Registrar General for Scotland.
 The 19th-century Scottish censuses were all released after 50–80 years of closure, while the 1901 and 1911 censuses were made available to the public after their 100th anniversaries.
 Unlike the censuses for England and Wales, there was a statutory bar on early release of the 1911 census details.

-In July 2020, it was announced that the census that had been due in 2021 was delayed until March 2022 due to the COVID-19 pandemic.
+The census that had been due in 2021 was delayed until March 2022, with the COVID-19 pandemic cited as the reason.
 This was the first time since 1941 that the census count had been delayed.
-The return rate of the 2022 census has been exceptionally poor, leading to concerns the data collected will be statistically invalid.
+The return rate of the 2022 census was lower than expected, leading to plans to extend the deadline.
+There were concerns the data collected would be statistically invalid.